pypeit/PypeIt/doc/heliocorr.rst

 Nearly all analysis of the 1D spectra from astronomical objects will require one to remove the peculiar motion of the Earth.
 In addition, one may wish to correct for the Solar System.
-The default in PYPIT is to impose a heliocentric correction to place the Earth within the Sun's reference frame.
+The default in PypeIt is to impose a heliocentric correction to place the Earth within the Sun's reference frame.